Wall Street ticks toward a record as PepsiCo and tech stocks rally

 Thursday’s strong economic helped push the two-year Treasury yield, which closely tracks expectations for the Fed, up to 3.91% from 3.88% late Wednesday.

-Longer-term Treasury yields eased a bit, though, and the 10-year yield edged down 4.45% from 4.46%.
+Longer-term Treasury yields were mostly steady, though, and the 10-year yield remained at 4.46% from late Wednesday.
 The Fed has less influence over these yields, where investors in the bond market carry more sway.

 Bond investors had briefly driven longer-term yields higher on Wednesday, when fears were high that Trump may fire Powell.
 The president has been angrily calling for Powell to cut interest rates, and a less independent Fed may end up keeping short-term rates low in the near term.
 That, in turn, could allow inflation to run higher in future years.